AhaLabs/ahalabs.github.io/src/pages/offerings.md

    documentation might require reorganization, so too might your tooling.

 Our report will give you actionable next-steps to ensure developers start building great things on your platform.
-We'll then schedule a Read Out Meeting, to go over the report with you and answer any outstanding questions.
+We'll then schedule a Report Readout Meeting, to go over the report with you and answer any outstanding questions.

 Our DevX Audit is priced competitively, making it easy to justify as a low-level grant/engagement.